 Enterprises back up data they deem to be vulnerable in the event of buggy software, data corruption, hardware failure, malicious hacking, user error or other unforeseen events.
-Backups capture and synchronize a point-in-time snapshot that is then used to return data to its previous state.
+Backups capture and synchronize a point-in-time (PIT) snapshot that is then used to return data to its previous state.

 Backup and recovery testing examines an organization's practices and technologies for data security and data replication.
 The goal is to ensure rapid and reliable data retrieval should the need arise.
 The process of retrieving backed-up data files is known as file restoration.

 The terms data backup and data protection are often used interchangeably, although data protection encompasses the broader goals of business continuity (BC), data security, information lifecycle management and prevention of malware and computer viruses.

 What data should be backed up and how frequently?